exercism/haskell/docs/INSTALLATION.md

 ## Installing GHC

 Stack will automatically download and install GHC (the Glasgow Haskell compiler) when it is required.
-You can start the installation test it by running the following command in a terminal:
+You can start the installation and test by running the following command in a terminal:

 ```bash